christsven/H.E.A.T/factions/eufor-forces.md

 ![CAESAR](/factions/ressources/caesar.excalidraw.png)

+CAESAR, or _Camion équipé d’un système d’artillerie_ is a french designed and produces mobile artillery system with a 155mm howitzer.
+Designed as an air- transportable alternative to the heavier systems used during the cold war, the truck initially wasnt even armoured and could reach speeds of up to 90kph and 50kph offroad.
+Later versions do feature some protection against small arms.
+Over 300 units were produces in its 30 year service time.

 | CAESAR | <img src="/factions/nato-symbols/units/wheeled-multiaxis-medium-howitzer.excalidraw.png" align="right" alt="artillery system" height=30 width=auto></img> |
 | :---- | ---- |
 | Cost | tbd |